uhessentials/uhessentials.github.io/index.md

 This milestone started on November 4, 2017 and ended on November 22, 2017.

+The following mockup pages were made during M1:

+This milestone had eight issues, all of which our progress was tracked via [UH Essentials Github Project M1](https://github.com/uhessentials/uhessentials/projects/1):

 ## Milestone 2
 This milestone started on November 22, 2017.